aklgupta/FirefoxTabControlsShortcutExtension/README.md

 # FirefoxTabControlShortcutExtension

-This is firefox extension (though it might work in other browsers too) to provide keyboard shortcuts for some common tab management actions.
+This is a Firefox extension (though it might work in other browsers too) that provides keyboard shortcuts for some common tab management actions.

-**Supported Shortcuts (keymaps are customizable)**
+**Supported Shortcuts**
 - Moving Tab(s) Left/Right
 - Moving Tab(s) to the Start/End
 - Pinning/Unpinning Tab(s)